houbb/houbb.github.io/_posts/2016-04-23-colResizable.md

 tags: [colResizable]
 ---

+## Intro

 If you want to resize the width of table, try this

-## Intro
-Here is the address;

 > [colresizable](http://www.bacubacu.com/colresizable/)